 Perspectives on food systems and diets will cover of social, economic, governance, health, culture, and environmental dimensions.
 Systems-based, multi-disciplinary approaches explain key issues from holistic perspectives.
 Topics include biodiversity, climate change, local food systems, food waste, livestock/meat; literacy; oceans & seafood; water and beverages; sustainable dietary guidelines.
 A particular emphasis are sustainable diets and dietary guidance.
 How can food consumption serve as a critical change model for producing a more sustainable food system?
-The course emphasizes active class participation, including student-led presentations and group exercises designed to build skills in applying sustainability and food system concepts to real-world situations.
+The course emphasizes active class participation, including student-led presentations and group activities designed to build skills in applying sustainability and food system concepts to real-world situations.
 Assignments will focus on understanding the interplay of multiple facets of sustainable food systems, and how to navigate their complexities to produce practical outcomes in domains such as public policy, agricultural and food industry practices, public health nutrition, NGO advocacy, and communications.
 As an advanced course, first year students should have reasonable background in food systems education and/or experience.
 If unsure, please contact the instructor or enroll and come to the first class to evaluate your readiness for it.